 Today, the inventor of the go-kart, Art Ingels, would’ve turned 100 years old.
 To celebrate, we thought we’d give you a brief history of the go-kart and see how Ingels’ little garage creation led to the explosion of interest in the small cars and grew to become the sport we all know and love today.

 The go-kart story begins in 1950’s Southern California, not far from where we first opened our doors.
 Art Ingels was a fabricator at Kurtis Kraft, the renown racing company responsible for building five winning Indy 500 cars, plus a host of successful midget cars, Bonneville speed record cars, and sports cars.

-During the summer of ‘56, Ingels crafted a steel tubing chassis in his garage in Echo Park that was lightweight, yet strong enough to support the weight of adult passengers.
+Art Ingels invented the first go kart during the summer of 1956.
+Ingels crafted a steel tubing chassis in his garage in Echo Park that was lightweight, yet strong enough to support the weight of adult passengers.
 The chassis was inspired by the racing cars he helped construct: low to the ground and featuring a wide track to improve stability.
 Ingels buddy, Lou Borelli, then mounted a surplus two-cycle West Bend 2.5hp lawnmower engine manufactured by McCulloch, that Ingels had purchased prior to the construction of the chassis.